 The IASB has issued a new standard, IFRS 9, "Financial Instruments" ("IFRS 9"), which will ultimately replace IAS 39, "Financial Instruments: Recognition and Measurement" ("IAS 39").
 The replacement of IAS 39 is a multi-phase project with the objective of improving and simplifying the reporting for financial instruments and the issuance of IFRS 9 is part of the first phase of this project.
 IFRS 9 uses a single approach to determine whether a financial asset or liability is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 For financial assets, the approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 IFRS 9 requires a single impairment method to be used, replacing multiple impairment methods in IAS 39.
-For financial liabilities measured at fair value, fair value changes due to changes in an entity's credit risk are presented in other comprehensive income.
+For financial instruments and to be used, replacing multiple impairment methods in IAS 39.
+For financial assets.
+IFRS 9 requires a single impairment method to be used, replacing multiple impairment methods in IAS 39.
+For financial assets of the first value changes due to changes in an entity's credit risk are presented in other comprehensive income.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2015 and must be applied retrospectively.
 For Corby, this standard will become effective July 1, 2015.
 The Company is currently assessing the impact of the new standard on its consolidated financial statements.